-Laser Eye Surgery
+Laser Refractive Eye Surgery

 Older laser systems correct shortsightedness and astigmatism in the same way as spectacles and contact lenses.
 Technology now allows the measurement of Higher Order Aberration.
 These are additional irregularities of the corneal shape that cannot be measured with conventional glasses testing.
 Higher Order Aberration (HOA) is measured in two ways.
 Wavefront analysis looks at the way light reflected off the retina passes through the lens and cornea to detect errors in the focus.
 Scheimpflug imaging uses a rotating camera to create 3-Dimensional maps of the cornea to detect shape irregularities.

-When treating the cornea Scheimpflug imaging has the advantage that it measures only the cornea and is not influenced by irregularities of the lens, unlike wavefront analysis which is influenced by the lens.
+When treating the cornea, Scheimpflug imaging has the advantage that it measures only the cornea and is not influenced by irregularities of the lens, unlike wavefront analysis which is influenced by the lens.

 The most important HOA is spherical aberration, which is a mismatch between the curvature at the centre of the cornea and the curvature at periphery of the cornea.
 Older lasers tend to cause spherical aberration by flattening the centre of the cornea more than the peripheral cornea, this can affect the quality of vision and affect night vision.
 The Allegretto Wavelight system uses Scheimpflug imaging to analyse the corneal shape for irregularities.
 A small percentage of patients will require a customised ablation to correct these irregularities.
-Unlike most other lasers the Allegretto Wavelight does a standard wavefront optimized ablation on all patients.
+Unlike most other lasers, the Allegretto Wavelight does a standard wavefront optimized ablation on all patients.
 This reduces spherical aberration and is believed to account for the superior results.
 This is widely considered to be the treatment of choice and is leading the development of this technology.

-Lasik is a quick and painless procedure that takes about 30 minutes for treatment of both eyes.
-The procedure is done with local anaesthetic, we might use a mild sedative if you feel nervous.
+LASIK is a quick and painless procedure that takes about 30 minutes for treatment of both eyes.
+The procedure is done with local anaesthetic; we might use a mild sedative if you feel nervous.
 The vision will be blurred and your eyes will be scratchy for a few hours after treatment.
 You will need someone to drive you home after surgery.
 The majority of patients are able to drive the next day and can go back to work within 48 hours.
 Some precautions are necessary after surgery.
 You will wear protective shields for the first 2 nights, you may not swim or wear make-up for the first week and will not be able to do contact sports for one month.

 Minor side effects may include a deterioration of night vision and haloes around lights at night in some patients.
 These effects are mild and improve after 3-6 months.
 Patients may have slightly dry and scratchy eyes and lubricant drops are routinely used during the first month.
 The risks of serious side effects such as infection, scarring or distortion of the shape of the cornea are extremely low.
-Lasik is one of the safest and most commonly performed surgical procedures of this decade.
+LASIK is one of the safest and most commonly performed surgical procedures of this decade.

 HOW IT WORKS

-Correcting focus errors with laser surgery.
+Correcting focus errors with laser surgery:

-Before surgery detailed measurements are done on the focus of the eye and shape of the cornea.
+Before surgery, detailed measurements are done on the focus of the eye and shape of the cornea.
 This data is transferred to the computer that controls the laser and the optimum treatment profile is generated for the eye.
-The two most commonly performed laser techniques are LASIK and PRK.
+The two most commonly performed laser techniques are LASIK and PRK/LASEK.
 Both of these treatments are done with the same laser machine and the long term results are the same.

-LASIK technique involves lifting a very thin flap of tissue off the cornea (much like an onion skin), the laser treatment is performed on the exposed corneal tissue after which the flap is put back into position.
+LASIK technique involves lifting a very thin flap of tissue off the cornea (much like an onion skin).
+The laser treatment is performed on the exposed corneal tissue, after which the flap is put back into position.
 LASIK has the advantage that there is very little discomfort after surgery and the vision recovers very quickly.